alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 ## Scope

 This policy applies to myself and all devices that I have legal ownership over.
-This policy is shared with and encouraged to be used by those who share residence with myself, friends, family, or otherwise to further reduce risk of data and asset loss.
+This policy is shared with and encouraged to be used by those who share residence with myself, friends, family, or any reader that wishes to reduce risk of data and asset loss.

 ## Policy elements